-It is best if USD notes are dated 2008 or later.and in good condition.
+It is best if USD notes are dated 2009 or later.and in good condition.
 When arranging your USD cash a range of is probably the most convenient including a few 5 USD and 10 USD notes as well as 20s, 50s and 100s.

-Remember you will need 50 USD for your Kenyan visa when you land at Jomo Kenyatta International Airport in Nairobi unless you are travelling on a South African passport.
-Also do have suitable notes organised to pay the exact amount for your local payment if at all possible.
+Please do have suitable notes organised to pay the exact amount for your local payment if at all possible.
 Your local payment is payable on Day One of the trip.